AplaProject/apla-docs-en/introduction/api2.rst

 Query

 * *name* - contract name, if the contract is called from another ecosystem, then the full name should be specified (``@1MainContract``),
-* *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for the contracts not tied to the account.
+* *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for the contracts not bound to the account.
 In this case the account and the public key in the *token_ecosystem* and the current ecosystem should be the same.
-* *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling not tied contracts,
+* *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling not bound contracts,
-* *[payover]* - for not tied contracts an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment,
+* *[payover]* - for not bound contracts an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment,
 * *[vde]* - specify *true*, if you call smart-contract from VDE params.
 In the other case you don't need to specify this parameter,
 * parameters transferred to the contract.